Advanced imaging technology eliminates the need for markers prior to surgery

 Medtronic Visiting Clinician Program Site

-St. David Medical Center is one of the most highly sought after training institutions teaching the Medtronic fiducial-less DBS procedure, according Medtronic DBS consultant Damon Dennett.
+St. David Medical Center is one of the most highly sought after training institutions teaching the Medtronic fiducial-less DBS procedure, according to Medtronic DBS consultant Damon Dennett.

 Due to their extensive experience in Deep Brain Stimulation implants and programming, Dr. Patel and Dr. Izor were certified as part of the Medtronic Visiting Clinician Program Site program.
 St. David’s North Austin Medical Center is one of a handful of sites that provide neurologists and neurosurgeons training in using the equipment to plan and perform the DBS implant.
 The center performs all DBS surgeries with both doctors present, Dr. Patel performing the surgery and Dr. Izor guiding the lead placement and programming.